Uranium Radiation Individual Dose Calculator - HELP

 All coefficients used are for adults.
 For inhalation, an activity median aerodynamic diameter (AMAD) of 1 µm is assumed.
 The solubility class is selected according to the material type selected.
 For decay products, the calculator assumes the same solubility class as for the parent nuclide.

-For external exposure on soil, the dose coefficients of [FGR12] for soil contaminated to infinite depth are used.
-These are based on ICRP 60/61 .
+For external exposure on soil, either the dose coefficients of [FGR12], or [FGR15], for soil contaminated to infinite depth can be used.
+These are based on ICRP 60/61 , or ICRP 103, respectively.
 It is assumed that the person is standing on a plane of soil contaminated to infinite depth.
 The dose is modified for source area by the area correction factors of [EPA2000].

-For external exposure on plane, the dose coefficients of [FGR12] for exposure to contaminated ground surface are used.
-These are based on ICRP 60/61 .
+For external exposure on plane, either the dose coefficients of [FGR12], or [FGR15], for exposure to contaminated ground surface are used.
+These are based on ICRP 60/61 , or ICRP 103, respectively.
 It is assumed that the person is standing on an infinite plane contaminated at the given specific surface activity.

 For external exposure to a point source, only gamma radiation is considered.
-The calculator simplistically assumes an energy-independent mass absorbtion coefficient in air (µen/rho) of 0.0028 m2/kg.
+The calculator does not account for self-shielding within the source, and it simplistically assumes an energy-independent mass absorbtion coefficient in air (µen/rho) of 0.0028 m2/kg.
 The conversion factor from absorbed energy in air to effective dose is used as entered in the "Sv per Gy" field (UNSCEAR_2000 recommends 0.7 Sv/Gy for adults, 0.8 for children, and 0.9 for infants).

 - Delay in years, after which the dose assessment is performed.